 While the overall injury rate for cheerleading is relatively low compared to other sports, the injuries in cheer tend to be more severe.
-In fact, cheer has the 2nd highest rate of injuries resulting in time lost of at least three weeks.
+In fact, cheer has the 2nd highest rate of injuries resulting in time loss of at least three weeks.
 In addition, high school cheer is responsible for over 50% of catastrophic injuries in high school girl athletes.
-And college age cheerleaders have an even higher injury rate, 5 times the rate of high school cheerleaders.
+College-age cheerleaders have an even higher injury rate, 5 times the rate of high school cheerleaders.
 Catastrophic injuries sustained by cheerleaders include:

 · Skull fractures

 · Cervical fractures,

 · Ligament injury